 - Set alarm clock to wake up for second dose.

-- If you miss the second dose, skip the missed dose.
-Do not take another dose until the next night.
+- If your child misses the second dose, skip the missed dose.
+Do not give another dose until the next night.

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.